 Roe v.
 Wade, the landmark 1973 case that legalized abortion, is still fiercely debated nearly 50 years later, especially in light of the recent SCOTUS decision.
 In this incisive play, acclaimed writer Lisa Loomer cuts through the headlines and rhetoric to reveal the divergent personal journeys of lawyer Sarah Weddington and plaintiff Norma McCorvey ("Jane Roe") in the years following the fateful decision.
 In turn shocking, humorous, and poignant, ROE reflects the polarization in America today while illuminating the heart and passion each side has for its cause.

-**There will be a special talkback session after the Friday showing with representatives from A Woman's Friend, and Planned Parenthood.
+Featuring a special talkback session after the Friday showing with representatives from A Woman's Friend, and Planned Parenthood.
 If you have tickets for ANY night of the show you are welcome to attend.
-We expect the talkback to start at approximately 9:15pm.

-ROE is funded in part by a grant from the National Endowment for the Arts
+ROE was funded in part by a grant from the National Endowment for the Arts

 LINDA COFFE / JUDY / PEGGY / MARIAH / ELEANOR SMEAL